Skip to content

 execution

-This website, the CLI, the skills, the marketplace kits — all built with AgentOps running AgentOps.
+This website, the CLI, the skills, the marketplace kits: all built with the same workflow they document.
 The repo is the proof.
-Every commit, every session, every learning extraction happened through this workflow.
+Every commit, session, and learning extraction happened through this loop.